abdoul06/abdoul06/README.md

-- 👋 Hi, I’m @abdoul06
+- 👋 Hi, I’m Abdillahi Hussein
 - 👀 I’m interested in Java Script,
-- 🌱 I’m currently learning Angular JS.
+- 🌱 I’m currently Web Developer.
 - 💞️ I’m looking to collaborate on project built on angular js.
 - 📫 How to reach me hussein406@hotmail.com